fission/fission.io/content/en/docs/installation/_index.en.md

 {{% notice info %}}
-Fission is the recommended namespace to install fission.
+'fission' is the recommended namespace to install fission.
 If you want to install in another namespace, please consider to use `helm` or generate yaml for first with `helm template` command.
 {{% /notice %}}

 Choose _one_ of the following commands to run: